blacktwin/JBOPS/killstream/readme.md

 Arguments:
 ```
---jbop paused --sessionId {session_id} --killMessage Your stream was paused for over 20 minutes and has been automatically stopped for you.
+--jbop paused --sessionId {session_id} --killMessage 'Your stream was paused for over 20 minutes and has been automatically stopped for you.'
 ```

 ### Kill streams paused for a custom time